 White bread contains high levels of starch, which sticks to your enamel and gets trapped between the crevices of your teeth.
-As you chew, your saliva (and the bacteria inside of it) convert starch into sugar, creating a paste that can be difficult to remove.
+As you chew, your saliva (and the bacteria inside it) converts starch into sugar, creating a paste that can be difficult to remove.
 That paste can turn into plaque, which eventually turns into tartar, promoting decay and periodontal disease.

 This one can be tough – dried fruit sounds like it would be a healthy snack, but it’s actually extremely detrimental to your teeth.
 Dried fruit has a ton of natural sugar, which is a problem on its own, but it also has a very sticky consistency.
 This makes it much easier for dried fruit to get stuck between the crevices of your teeth, leaving pockets of sugar behind for bad bacteria to thrive in.